IJsbrandGroeneveld/GEO1005/README.md

   Copy this folder over to the plugins folder of QGIS to run the plugin.

 Sample_files directory:
-  This folder contains files that are linked to the sample_project of QGIS, see the sample_project directory.
+  This folder contains files that are linked to the sample QGIS-project inside.
-  With these files you can run the demo without having to import any layer into QGIS manually.
+  By opening this project file you can run the demo without having to import any layer into QGIS manually.

-sample_project directory:
-  Open this project file in QGIS to automatically load the required layers and start testing the plugin.